Taxation of international executives

 |Employees in approved low cost housing scheme||0||0||0|

 The provision of a motor vehicle to an employee is taxable to the employee.
-The taxable amount is PGK125 per fortnight where petrol is supplied by the employer and PGK95 per fortnight where no petrol is supplied.
+The taxable amount is PGK125 per fortnight where fuel is supplied by the employer and PGK95 per fortnight where no fuel is supplied.

 Are there any concessions made for expatriates in Papua New Guinea?